MandeepSingh04/FLIQ/README.md

 9) Users can send friend request, cancel requests, accept requests, reject requests or even unfriend their friends.
 10) Users are given suggestions for new friends based on mutual friendships.

-# Technologies used :-
+Technologies used :-
-1. Django
+1) Frontend: HTML5, CSS (Bootstrap4 + Custom CSS), AJAX
-2. SQLite
+2) Backend: Django
-3. Web Socket (Django Channel)
+3) Storage: Django database

 To try out the website, please download the repository in your local system and provide all the local variables as per your requirements.
 Switch to your local storage or keep using Google Cloud but make sure to create an account on Google Cloud Storage and create buckets and put in the id wherever needed in the code (settings.py file).
 In this way, you would be able to run it in your local machine!
 Do try it out!